alimalim77/SPEC-Document-for-Gaming-Community-Platform-Backend/README.md

  ## Implementation:

 - Write raw SQL queries to read data from a database.
 - Implement various filtering and sorting options.
 - Retrieve details of specific games, players, and tournaments.

+## How to integrate the Backend APIs with FoodieFind’s Frontend UI?

+- Copy the Vercel URL.
+- Once done, go to this link: https://bd4-gamestore.vercel.app/
+- Paste your Vercel URL to the Server URL text box.
+- Once you click “Save Changes”, it will show the Product Listing page with various filters and sorting parameters.

 # Frontend Link:
 https://bd4-gamestore.vercel.app/